kennedymj97/msc-2048-ai/Notes.md

 [x] Try move if row/column locked

 ## 05/08/2020

-[] Update the graphs with what was discussed in meeting last week [] Local search for strategies
+[x] Update the graphs with what was discussed in meeting last week [] Calculate size of search space
+[] Local search for strategies
 [] Add more rules
 [] Iterated local search for strategies